Maximal $L^{q}$-regularity for the Laplacian on manifolds with edges: Cone differential operators and function spaces on manifolds with edges

 Hence, if we consider the difference $(\lambda_{z_{k_{j}},1}-1)^{-1}-(\lambda_{z,1}-1)^{-1}$ and take into account \eqref{diffest}, we get a contradiction. \end{proof}

-We continue with the study of the spaces from Definition \ref{edgespaces} and related function spaces.
+We continue with the study of function spaces on manifolds with edges and related function spaces.
 We start with some geometric properties of Mellin-Sobolev spaces and of the Mellin-Sobolev spaces valued Bessel potential spaces.